christinecheng1229/REDesignR/README.md

     restriction enzyme to use for digestion, based on experimental environments and desired average fragment length.

-The package also contains a dataset, called ‘Enzymes’ that can be used as a source of restriction enzymes and their recognition sites.
+The package also contains a dataset, called `Enzymes` that can be used as a source of restriction enzymes and their recognition sites.

 <!-- An overview of the package is illustrated below.-->